epsi-rns/epsi-rns.github.io/_posts/design/2016/2016-11-11-inkscape-logo-02-making-shape-example.markdown

 My choice would be a modification of Telkom Vision Logo that is easy enough to implement as an example.
-I'm not a pirate of somebody's hardworl so we have to modify the logo.
+I'm not a pirate of somebody's hardwork so we have to modify the logo.
-While this originl logo using five corners, our new logo is going to use seven corners.
+While this original logo using five corners, our new logo is going to use seven corners.

 * <https://www.youtube.com/watch?v=YtTz430h0RA>